JamesReynolds/JamesReynolds.github.io/about.md

 I've worked with a whole heap of different technologies and enjoyed most of them.
 Recently it has been Python/Ruby with Docker, AWS and Puppet, but it has also been C++ with AIX and Solaris.

+I've managed on-shore and off-shore teams ranging from 5 to 20 people covering the range of activities between development and operations including portions of e-commerce, marketing activities and community building.

 My likes are unit tests, integration tests, static analysis and continuous integration.
 My dislikes are laborious unautomated procedures, hand-constructed pet servers (especially Windows or Solaris ones) and `WINDOWS_SHOUTING_TYPES`.